 For custom ROM fans, a single system image is now capable of booting on different devices with different processors

 The prospect is that we may be edging closer to a time where Android software can be easily ported across a range of devices, much like how Windows can run on a huge range of hardware configurations with minimal effort.
 But that’s not the goal of Treble at the moment.

 Project Treble sounds very promising, but it’s important to understand that it has limitations.
 First, this isn’t Google taking over updates.
 Product manufacturers like Samsung, Huawei, and LG are still responsible for compiling and rolling out updates, and they won’t be anywhere near as fast as Google is with the Pixels.
 Treble is instead an OS structure optimization designed to speed up rollouts from manufacturers.
 Google has done its part, now it is up to the OEMs.

-Second, only handsets with Android 8.0 Oreo or newer out of the box must support Project Treble.
+Second, only handsets with Android 8.0 Oreo and 9.0 Pie installed out of the box must support Project Treble.
 Phones that upgrade to Oreo from Nougat don’t have to fully support Treble, though OEMs can choose to if they wish.
 We’ll have to pay close attention to which manufacturers say what as they roll out their Oreo upgrades.
 It’s also unlikely that custom ROMs will be able to introduce Treble to many older devices, as lower level hardware access isn’t open source.

 If you’re looking for a phone with Treble support, currently Google’s Pixel series, the Essential Phone, and Huawei’s, Mate 10 and P20 Pro, Samsung’s Galaxy S9, and basically all of the 2018 flagship phones are all boasting support.
 Mid-range devices shipping with Oreo also make the cut.
 The Android 9.0 Pie beta appeared on a number of handsets thanks to Treble and final releases for many models are scheduled to appear before the end of 2018.